Abdul Sahib Nasrallah: Arbaeen Pilgrimage 1996

 In addition to the damage the city took after the uprising, the city was struck by a strong wave of depression.
 Nasrallah met numerously with the newly assigned mayor, Saber al-Douri, to discuss opening way for pilgrims to visit the Husayn shrine on Arbaeen, using the city's depleted situation as an excuse.
 Nasrallah's encounters brought results, and al-Douri managed to get permission from higher authority, to allow a large pilgrimage take place in the city.
 On July 6, 1996, which coincided with the 20th of Safar that year, Karbala witnessed a large gathering of approximately seven million pilgrims.
 This ease lasted for a while under al-Douri, however by 2000, restrictions for pilgrims returned, and were harsher.

 U.S. Invasion

 He served as custodian up until the 2003 invasion of Iraq.
-After Karbala was captured by U.S forces on April 5, 2003, he fled to Pakistan, then to Iran where he settled for a while, to avoid clashes with his countrymen who were frustrated at the time with the Baath and anyone affiliated with them.
+After Karbala was captured by U.S. forces on April 5, 2003, he fled to Pakistan, then to Iran where he settled for a while, to avoid clashes with his countrymen who were frustrated at the time with the Baath and anyone affiliated with them.

 Return to Iraq

-He returned to Iraq in 2011, but was met with mixed sentiments by the people of his city, as well as his family.
-This was due to the fact that some believed, as a Baathist, he was notorious, whilst others believed he was only fulfilling a position that was deemed to be occupied, and while he did serve the regime, he did provide ease for the Karbalaeis as well as the pilgrims of the holy city.
-However, a fifth cousin of his, Aref Nasrallah believed in the former, and used his influence to bar him from returning to his hometown (Karbala), so Nasrallah settled in Baghdad.

 Ever since his dismissal from the sidana, Nasrallah has been occupied with writing books, and has produced a number of publications on the history, culture, and literacy of Islam and Karbala.